ovsilya/badal_assignment/README.md

 _Specialized Processors - Dedicated models for the world's most common document types._

 Specialized processros could be used to increase the accuracy.
 For example, 1003 Parser extracts over 50 fields from Fannie Mae Form 1003 (URLA).
 The 1003 Form is Fannie Mae's form number for the Uniform Residential Loan Application (URLA), a borrower’s application for a mortgage.
-Freddie Mac's form number is Form 65; both refer to the same form.

 (!)
-To use specialized Processors, GCP users shoud request private access
+To use specialized Processors, GCP users shoud request private access.

 Demo tests have shown better accuracy for the same .pdf document. https://cloud.google.com/solutions/lending-doc-ai